 Many approaches used in family therapy address the needs of every member.
-This is a foundational concept for my understanding of attachment patterns as a dance between different members of the family.
-My graduate studies included 3 family therapy classes, and I routinely and actively involve parents in your child's therapy whenever possible.
-My mentors have emphasized balancing the needs of all family members as an important way to understand how everyone is affected by problems and stuck spots.
+This is a foundational concept in understanding attachment as a dance between family members.
+My graduate studies included courses in family therapy, and I actively include parents in child therapy.
+I believe in balancing the needs of all family members as we work to understand how everyone is affected by shared problems and stuck spots.

 As a foundation for human development, attachment theory is a primary foundation of my work with kids & families.
 I've studied in college & graduate school, and continue with professional development in this area, building each new tool and approach on this bedrock.
 My certification in Therapy with Adoptive & Foster Families focused on attachment, as well as professional conferences I still attend.
 The parent-child approaches I use emphasize this theory.

 Many of my workshops & groups are related to parenting & attachment.
 I've trained for several years with Hand in Hand Parenting, an attachment-focused and trauma-savvy approach to gentle parenting.
 Modern brain science has a lot to share about the power of emotions.
 I've studied with several leaders in the field of attachment + interpersonal neurobiology, especially related to gaps in early development as a result of chronic stress, adoption, grief & loss, or childhood trauma.